 Research Internships and Fellowships

 Each summer, the Nau Center sponsors four paid summer internships—two at Civil War National Park Service sites, one at the Virginia Historical Society, and one working on our Albemarle USCT digital project—for UVA undergraduates, in conjunction with the Institute for Public History.
 Please see the Institute's website for more information.
-In 2018, we are sponsoring an additional fellowship at the Daughters of Zion Cemetery.
+In 2018, we sponsored an additional fellowship at the Daughters of Zion Cemetery.

-Moreover, the Riley Fund fellowships provide support for students to work as research assistants for professors doing Civil War era projects.
+The Riley Fund fellowships provide support for students to work as research assistants for professors doing Civil War era projects.

-Our past Sewell Fellows are:
+Our past and present Sewell Undergraduate Interns are: